jfhbrook/susitna/adrs/006-runtime-exit.md

 API - the actual needs were unknown, but given I was implementing a CLI framework, following click's lead seemed reasonable.

+A behavior to keep in mind is that the `Exit` error type's message is written to output.
+This is so that `Exit` can be used to share help text (and similar use cases) when doing options parsing in the `Config` class.

 ### Why Host#exit?

 As Matanuska has evolved, it's become clear that the `Host` abstraction owns